 Since many species of scorpion are nocturnal, you’re most likely to see one at night.
 They typically rest someplace shady during the day, saving up energy for nighttime activities.

-If I see a scorpion, what do I do?
+If I see a scorpion, what should I do?

 Don’t approach, touch, or handle a scorpion: they strike when they feel threatened.